officelearn/azure-docs.sv-se/articles/storage/common/storage-use-azcopy-s3.md

 ---
-title: Överföra data till Azure Storage från Amazon S3-buckets med hjälp av AzCopy v10 | Microsoft Docs
+title: Copy data from Amazon S3 to Azure Storage by using AzCopy | Microsoft Docs
-description: Överföra data med AzCopy och Amazon S3-buckets
+description: Transfer data with AzCopy and Amazon S3 buckets
 services: storage
 author: normesta
 ms.service: storage